au-ts/libvmm/README.md

 Go to this page: https://github.com/Ivan-Velickovic/microkit/actions/runs/6257526318 and scroll to the bottom.

 Click on the artefact that matches the system you will be using the SDK on (e.g Linux x86-64 or macOS AArch64).
+You will then have to unzip and untar it (unfortunately GitHub zips the archive no matter what).

 ##### Option 2 - Building the SDK